eldeco13/react_MapGeoPins/README.md

 # React and Backend Features used

-• All major hooks: useState, useEffect, useContext, and useReducer
+• All major hooks: useState, useEffect, useContext, and useReducer <br>
-• Custom hooks to hook in to additional functionality
+• Custom hooks to hook in to additional functionality <br>
-• Integrating social login (Google OAuth) with Apollo Server 2
+• Integrating social login (Google OAuth) with Apollo Server 2 <br>
-• Display app changes in real time with GraphQL subscriptions
+• Display app changes in real time with GraphQL subscriptions <br>
-• Dynamic image uploads using the Cloudinary API
+• Dynamic image uploads using the Cloudinary API <br>
-• MongoDB in the cloud with MongoDB Atlas
+• MongoDB in the cloud with MongoDB Atlas <br>
-• Mongoose to create models, CRUD and search operations, and population
+• Mongoose to create models, CRUD and search operations, and population <br>
 • Material UI component library and Material UI Icon.
-MediaQuery hook for responsive mobile view
+MediaQuery hook for responsive mobile view <br>
-• Geolocation API to get users current location
+• Geolocation API to get users current location <br>
-• Authorization via with React Router v4 and GraphQL/Apollo
+• Authorization via with React Router v4 and GraphQL/Apollo <br>
-• Error handling on the server and in the React client
+• Error handling on the server and in the React client <br>